jeronimovalencia/MultilineQueues/README.md

 # Multiline Queues and some generalizations

 The following files implement the objects and maps from "Macdonald polynomials at t = 0 through (generalized) multiline queues" (https://arxiv.org/abs/2407.05362).
-The multiline queues considered here are the t=0 version of the version from "From multiline queues to Macdonald polynomials via the exclusion process" (https://muse.jhu.edu/pub/1/article/850573) where the authors introduce extra parameters to the multiline queues of Ferrari and Martin (https://www.jstor.org/stable/25449997).
+The multiline queues considered here are the t=0 version of the objects from "From multiline queues to Macdonald polynomials via the exclusion process" (https://muse.jhu.edu/pub/1/article/850573) where the authors introduce extra parameters to the multiline queues of Ferrari and Martin (https://www.jstor.org/stable/25449997) to make an explicit connection of multiline queues and Macdonald polynomials.

 We give a quick description on how the fules are organized.